mrsimpson/flink-vehicle-playground/Readme.md

 # What's in this repo

 This repo is a sample of stream processing of geographical events (e. g. emitted by vehicles).
-It serves as playground for getting to lear using apache flink to perform streaming aggregations, sink results to configurable targets and observe how flink parallelizes execution and distributes state.
+It serves as playground for getting to learn using apache flink to perform streaming aggregations, sink results to configurable targets and observe how flink parallelizes execution and distributes state.

 # Development